 1. Application Package:

-The Associate Chair – Graduate Studies and Graduate Assistant deal with all inquiries about the graduate program.
-A completed on-line application consists of the application form for Graduate Studies at McMaster, a statement of interest, two recommendation letter forms, a Biology Department Summary sheet, $100.00 CDN application fee, (payable on-line) and a set of official academic transcripts.
+The Associate Chair – Graduate Studies and Academic Program Assistant (Graduate) deal with all inquiries about the graduate program.
+A completed on-line application consists of the application form for Graduate Studies at McMaster, a statement of interest, two recommendation letter forms, $100.00 CDN application fee, (payable on-line) and a set of official academic transcripts.
 The transcripts should be sent directly to the Department of Biology.
 Foreign applicants must supply a TOEFL or an equivalent English proficiency test score if their language of instruction is not English.
 English Language Proficiency Certification Guidelines from the School of Graduate Studies include: a TOEFL score of 92 (iBT – Internet-based) or IELTS score of 6.5 min score overall, “academic” with 5.5 minimum score in each section.
 The test date must be within two years of application.

 2. Application Procedure:

-To ensure support from the Teaching Assistantship funding, students need to submit their full application before the March 31 application deadline.
+To ensure support from the Teaching Assistantship funding, students need to submit their full application before the preferred application deadlines (September admission: February 24th; January admission: September 30th; May admission: January 31st).
 Documents are submitted directly to the Department and are kept on file until the application is complete.
 Students should apply on-line (see section 3. below) and forward their documents to the Department.
-Incoming documents are scanned and posted on “Red Folders” for faculty to review.
+Incoming documents are scanned and posted on “Red Folders” (our departmental application database) for faculty to review.
 Completed applications are sent to one of the members of the Admissions Committee.
 The Admissions Committee is divided into research areas.
 The area in which the student wishes to study determines which member of the committee will consider the application.
+The Committee meets to finalize and agree on the eligibility status.
 If the student is academically acceptable, the student’s information (status, program, comments from the Admissions Committee Reviewer and location of file on Red Folders) is sent by electronic mail to all Biology Faculty and Associate Members.
 (The completed file with original documentation is kept in the Graduate Studies Office).
 If requested by faculty, an interview can be arranged or a potential supervisor can contact the student directly.
-All interviews are to be arranged and coordinated through the Graduate Assistant.
+All interviews are to be arranged and coordinated through the Academic Program Assistant (Graduate).
 The Graduate Chair may authorize funds to support the travel of a prospective student for an interview.
 The source of financial support is described in the letter of offer to the student from the Office of the Dean of the School of Graduate Studies.

 3. On-line Application: